Poet| Author| Teaching Artist

 "Chantel’s own work abandons metaphorical language.
 She uses newscasts, prayers, and gossip to compose stanzas that document generational angst.
 She absorbs her inherited trauma and brings it into a raw beautiful focus."

-Chantel Massey (she/her) is a storyteller, poet, author, teaching artist, organizer, educator, practicing Afrofuturist, and avid anime lover from Indiana.
-Massey is a fellow of The Watering Hole and has received invites from Hurston/Wright Foundation and Tin House.
-She is a Best of Net Award nominee and 2020 Indiana Eugene and Marilyn Glick Author Awards Emerging Author finalist for her first collection of poetry, Bursting At The Seams (VK Press, 2018), a Midwest Black girl coming of age story.
+Chantel Massey is a storyteller, poet, author, teaching artist, editor, organizer, educator, practicing Afrofuturist, and avid anime lover from Indiana.
+Massey is a fellow of The Watering Hole, VONA poetry resident, and has received support from Brooklyn Poets, Hurston/Wright Foundation, and Tin House.
+She is a 2023 Best of Net Award winner and 2020 Indiana Eugene and Marilyn Glick Author Awards Emerging Author finalist for her first collection of poetry, Bursting At The Seams (VK Press, 2018), a Midwest Black girl coming of age story.
 Massey founded the literary arts organization, UnLearn Arts, radically dedicated to amplifying and cultivating the craft and wellness of BIPOC writers in the Midwest and elsewhere.